VermillionBird/CTF-Writeups/2019/TJCTF/Miscellaneous/Sight at Last.md

 flag: `tjctf{i5_th1s_c0mput3r_v1si0n?}`

-Post competition: It appears as though the script occasionally fails to find some small circles near the edges for some reason.
-I don't know why.
+Post competition: It appears as though the script cannot find circles that are touching the edge.
+Luckily, if you try enough, you eventually get some captchas that don't result in this.